 Ivinghoe beacon circular walk

 At the parking lot you will come across a map with a circular walk suggestion.
 This is an easy 3.5 km walk with about 100 m elevation gain.
 The trail is also suitable for families with children.
+You could use an all-terrain pram on the path if you have a baby.

 On this walk you can spot the Whipsnade White Lion, as you walk along the ridgeway.
 The lion was completed in 1933 to advertise the zoo, but it has been restored since with 800 tonnes of chalk.